Pieterjaninfo/PokeFinder/readme.md

 # Location lister for pokemons in Pokemon Ranger (nds)
-This program allows the user to pretty print all the capture locations of any desired pokemons of the game Pokemon Ranger for the nds.
+This program allows the user to pretty print all the capture locations of all desired pokemons of the game Pokemon Ranger for the nds.
+Capture locations were grabbed from [here](https://www.serebii.net/ranger/pokemon.shtml).

 ##### Requirements
 * Python 3